Apple Cinnamon Rolls

 - Bake the rolls: Preheat the oven to 375°F (191°C).
 Bake rolls for about 25 minutes until they are golden brown.
 About halfway through the bake time, I like to cover the rolls loosely with aluminum foil so the tops don't brown too much.
 Remove pan from the oven and allow to cool on a wire rack for 5 minutes.

 - Whisk all of the icing ingredients together and drizzle over warm rolls.
 Serve warm.
+Cover leftover frosted or unfrosted rolls tightly and store for up to 3 days at room temperature or up to 5 days in the refrigerator.

 Overnight instructions: To prepare the night before serving, prepare the rolls through step 4.
 Cover the rolls tightly and refrigerate for 8-12 hours.
 The next morning, remove from the refrigerator and allow to rise on the counter for 1-2 hours before continuing with step 6.